10xLaCroixDrinker/grunt-node-version/README.md

 A boolean that determines whether to install the latest compatible version of Node without a prompt (default behavior prompts user to install).

+#### options.copyPackages
+Type: `Boolean`
+Default value: `true`

+A boolean that determines whether or not to copy globally installed packages  to a the new version of node after it's installed.

 #### options.errorLevel
 Type: `String`
 Default value: `'fatal'`